Rhodium Plated Sterling Silver – A Quick Guide

 Rhodium and Sterling Silver

 Silver is the least expensive of the precious metals and has been used in jewelry since ancient times.
-Because pure silver is very soft, it is often alloyed with other metals to make it stronger, which then becomes sterling silver.
-Unlike white gold, it is not necessary to plate sterling silver to gain a white color as white is silver’s natural hue.
+Because pure silver is very soft, it is often alloyed with other metals to make it stronger.
+One such alloy is sterling silver.
+Unlike white gold, you don’t have to plate sterling silver because silver is naturally whitish.
+So, why plate sterling silver with rhodium if it’s already silver-colored?

 Why Rhodium Plate Sterling Silver Jewelry?